antoniofractuous/automation-shell-scripting/README.md

 We will use shell scripts to automate the process of onboarding 11 linux users into a server.
 We will be doing that by creating a shell script that reads a ".csv file" or "comma-separated values file" that contains the first name of the users to be onboarded.

-So, first before launching our EC2 instance we change directories to the same directory where we have our private key (.pem file) and we create a file called "onboard.sh":
+So, before launching our EC2 instance we change directories to the same directory where we have our private key (.pem file) and we create a file called "onboard.sh".
+In my case the .pem file is located in my Documents directory:

 `cd Documents`